WilliamHCarter/RattlesnakeRidge/README.md

    This project is containerized using Docker.
 Make sure you have Docker installed.
 If not, you can download and install Docker from [Docker's official website.](https://www.docker.com/)

+   This no longer works as it needs a local Ollama server connected :)

    **Node & NPM**

    This project uses NPM for its frontend dependency installation.
 Make sure you have node installed.
 If not, you can download and install Node.js from [nodejs.org](https://nodejs.org/). npm is included with the Node.js installation.